hwayne/learntla-v2/docs/core/nondeterminism.rst

 Say we're specifying a large business workflow, and as one step in it, an employee requests access to a resource.
 In the happy path, she makes the request, it's assigned to her, and the workflow continues.
 There are many business reasons the assignment might be rejected:

-* The employee isn't authorized to use tha resource
+* The employee isn't authorized to use the resource
 * The resource is in use and cannot be reassigned until it's free
 * The resource can only be assigned if a CI check passes, and it failed
 * The request was rejected by a higher-up